seemoo-lab/pyshimmer/README.rst

 If the data was recorded using the :code:`SDLog` firmware and features synchronization information, the API automatically interpolates the data to the common timestamp information of the master.

-Please be aware that although you have configured a sampling frequency f for your measurements, it can happen that not all timestamps are spaced according to the configured sampling period 1 / f.
-So far, we have only observed this with the first timestamp in a measurement.
+**Note**: Please be aware that although you have configured a sampling frequency f for your measurements, it can happen that observations are missing.
+Usually the observed time difference is a multiple of the sampling period 1 / f.
+However, this is not the case for the time difference between the first two observations.
 Please take this caveat into consideration when you design your code.